-Exceptional MILETIN Meets quality requirements Does not meet quality requirements n.r.
-4.6 Financing of the study programme (Asterisk Criterion) X
+Exceptional duality Meets quality requirements meet duality n.r.
+4.6 Financing of the study programme (Asterisk Criterion) Х

 5 Quality assurance and documentation

 As regulated by the Organisational and Operational Rules and Regulations of IBS, the Centre for Quality Enhancement (CQE) coordinates institutional level quality development tasks and ensures their full documentation.
 The Institution's work processes are codified in the Quality Assurance Regulations (QAR), managed and developed also by the CQE; the approval of the document is within the competence of the school Senate, whose members include all stakeholders within the school, including students, faculty, and non-teaching staff.